Over a half million people in the United States are homeless. 50 percent of the country’s homeless population is spread across five states:

 Overall Homeless Population Versus Number of Chronically Homeless

-Although information about the total number homeless people in various U.S. cities is vital data, another key element is the number of chronically homeless people in a particular community.
+Although information about the total number of homeless people in various U.S. cities is vital data, another key element is the number of chronically homeless people in a particular community.
 Chronic homelessness is defined as a situation in which a person has been homeless for over a year.
 In the alternative, chronic homelessness is also defined as a person who has had four individual episodes of homelessness during a three-year time period.

 Although New York City tops the list as the municipality with the most homeless people, Los Angeles is in the top position when it comes to the population of chronically homeless people.
 Los Angeles is home to approximately 15 percent of all chronically homeless people in the United States.
 Somewhere between 15 and 20 percent of the overall homeless population in Los Angeles fall into the chronically homeless category.